RSKYS/SBo-git/README.md

 This is ~red's current SlackBuilds repository and even heavily maintained at some points, this is not official SlackBuilds git!

-I've modified sboui to specificly work with this repository available under system/sboui.
+I've modified sboui to specifically work with this repository available under system/sboui. \
+As well as [binary](https://github.com/RSKYS/SBo-git/releases/download/2021-12-3/sboui-2.b1-x86_64-1red.txz) under [frozen state.](https://github.com/RSKYS/SBo-git/releases)

 This repo contains unofficial apps we maintain including their dependencies.

 If you have any pull requests, feel free contribute to "master"